Marriage Help: How to Deal with a Controlling Wife Like Kate Gosselin

 Contents

-Paula acknowledges being controlling and says that's what the name means.
+Paula acknowledged being controlling and knows that’s what the name means.

 What A Controlling Wife Can Look Like

-Brian hates how Paula treats him, it makes him feel like less of a man and as though she has no respect for him.
+Brian says he hates how Paula treats him.
+It makes him feel like less of a man and as though she has no respect for him.

-The combination of his sarcasm and her need to control the world around her, making sure everyone is “okay,” has only made their marriage ten times worse.
-So Brian and Paula came to marriage counseling for some help.
+His sarcasm and her need to control the world around her, making sure everyone is “okay,” has only made their marriage ten times worse.
+So, Brian and Paula eventually came to marriage counseling for some help.

 Why People Are Controlling And What To Do About It

 Controlling behavior can seem manipulative and abusive.
-And at times it can cross that line.
+And at times it can be one or both of these.

 This need and the resulting actions can significantly impact the people around them and not in a positive way.
 No matter whether the intentions are good or not, controlling behavior isn’t healthy or okay.
 In fact, it can be the cause of a lot of pain in a relationship, as is evident in Brian and Paula’s situation.